jefeish/presentation-template/README.md

 ### How do I add/remove slides to my presentation ?

-- To add new slides to your presenentation, add a reference to the slide that you want to add, in the `/docs/index.html` file.
+- To add new slides to your presentation, add a reference to the slide that you want to add, in the `/docs/index.html` file.

 > **Note:** We provide a utility Node script (`dev/create-dev-index.js`) to help generate an `index.html` file for every content slide from the slides folder, use this for developement.
 >